jetbrains-academy/javascript-course/Variables/Variable scopes/task.md

 ### Task
 There are some lines in the given program that cause errors when executing.
 They use variables that are not available in their scopes.
-Remove these lines that cause errors.
+Remove the lines that cause errors.

 <div class="hint">
   There are only two such lines